Baqend/guide/src/index.md

 });
 ```

-## Depth Saving
+## Deep Saving

-As the depth loading, you can also save referenced entities with the referencing entity by passing the depth option.
-If
+As with deep loading, you can also save referenced entities with the referencing entity by passing the depth option.
-you call `save()` without any options, only the entity itself will be saved, but not any referenced entity.
+ If you call `save()` without any options, only the entity itself will be saved, but not any referenced entity.
 This is the
 same behaviour as passing `depth` with the value `0`.
 ```js
 var firstTodo = new DB.Todo({name: 'My first Todo'});